 What is your legal business name as represented in the real world?
 That’s the name you need to share with everyone on your business profile.
 This should remain consistent on your website, local directories, and everywhere else you appear online to avoid confusion.
 Remember, you’re thinking about your customers first.

 You may have heard that including service keywords or the location in your business name helps you rank better in Google Maps, but you shouldn’t worry about that since it really doesn’t help your customers.
 More than once, we’ve had a business listing removed entirely from Google because it included the city in its business name when it shouldn’t have been there.
 Too harsh?
 Maybe, but we’re not the only ones fighting spam on Google and you should be careful not to fall prey to these spammy tactics.

 When someone reports your business to Google for spammy tactics (e.g. keyword stuffing in the business name) it tells Google to take a closer look at listings that go against guidelines, thus increasing your chances of being suspended.

-Using your real-world business name will not only help people find your business, but it also builds trust with potential customers because you won’t be confusing them or coming off spammy like these guys…
+Using your real-world business name will not only help people find your business but also build trust with potential customers because you won’t be confusing them or coming off spammy like these guys…

-Not only does this look bad, it can cause your GMB listing to be suspended, which will hurt your business.
-So, think of your customers first and provide them with accurate information — not only for their benefit, but for your own.
+Not only does this look bad, but it can also cause your business profile to be suspended, which will hurt your business.
+So, think of your customers first and provide them with accurate information — not only for their benefit but for your own.